coreforlife/c4lProteomics/README.md

 ## Design for R packages

-- implemented as R package
+- implemented as R code snippets / package
 - comes with documentation how to use and integrate into the system
 - tiny example data
 - should pass `R CMD check c4lProteomic` with 0 NOTES, WARNINGS and ERRORS